webdevangelie/react-challenge/src/README.md

 5. Refactor the component defined in `App.js` to accept an optional `id` prop that (if passed) loads in initial data using the `get` method defined in `mockApi/index.js` when the component is mounted.
 The component should indicate in the UI when it's loading.
 (It's fine if the indicator is simple – you may choose to include CSS if you'd like, but this is not mandatory.)
 6. Refactor the component so that it also displays UI states when completing an update request, and when the update is complete.
 The mock API returns errors 20% of the time – include an error indicator as well.

+Indicate in each commit message you write which task your changes address – we're interested in seeing your commit messages, too!

-TOTALLY OPTIONAL BONUS: Add your favorite Marvel film to the data defined in `mockApi/data.json`!
+TOTALLY OPTIONAL BONUS: Add your favorite Marvel film to the data defined in `mockApi/data.json`.